Disability Federation of Ireland Board

 DFI Board

-As a senior member of the Association he is actively involved in the advocacy work of the Association with a focus in lobbying on transport issues and the requirements for additional services.
+As a senior member of the IWA he is actively involved in the advocacy work of the association with a focus in lobbying on transport issues and the requirements for additional services.

 Gráinne-O’Leary